Lontov

 Lontov (Lontó) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1286.

 Geography

 The village lies at an altitude of 196 metres and covers an area of 17.197 km².
 It has a population of about 980 people.

+Population

 Ethnicity

 The village is approximately 72% Hungarian, 25% Slovak, 2% Gypsy and 1% Czech.

 Facilities

 The village has a public library and football pitch.